-Now, after many years of further development, MI is delighted to be working with Michelle Thomson and Roger Mullin of Momentous Change to take this experiment to the next stage.
-This unique collaboration begins the process of bringing maturity and Total Stakeholder Value to Scotland, as a whole nation.
+Now, after many years of further development, MI is delighted to be taking this experiment to the next stage.
+This unique project begins the process of bringing maturity and Total Stakeholder Value to Scotland, as a whole nation.
 A project for mature change, across a whole economy, seems a very natural fit with Scottish values and its current place in the world.
 It is a relatively small country with ambition; shares many attributes with Iceland (independently-minded, national identity, challenging environment) and has a very rich heritage of enlightened thinking with a determined spirit of enterprise (one of MI’s core texts is the “The Puritan Gift” written by Scots, Ken and Will Hopper).

 So the ‘Value Scotland’ project is launched.
-Our outline plan is available here with a major event planned for Autumn 2018.
-If you are interested in working with MI and Momentous Change to help ‘Value Scotland’ you can read our simple, one-page guide (with the full list of OMINDEX questions) or contact –
+Our outline plan is available here.
+If you are interested in working with MI to help ‘Value Scotland’ you can read our simple, one-page guide (with the full list of OMINDEX questions) or contact –

 Paul Kearns at MI